-It can be tough to keep your house cool in the heat, but read on for some tips to make it easier, or simply reach out to the pros at Mark Lindsay and Son Plumbing & Heating today!
+It can be tough to keep your house cool in the heat, but read on for some tips to make it easier, or simply reach out to the the West Milford HVAC pros at Mark Lindsay and Son Plumbing & Heating today!

 Blocking sunlight will help reduce the heat in your home.
 Use your curtains, blinds, and shades to help reduce heat.
 You might need to have thicker curtains or even install thermal shades.
 You can also put reflective film on your windows.
 Using these on south and west facing windows will especially help since these windows get the most sun during the day.

 Air infiltration is a major factor in high air conditioning bills.
 It doesn’t have to be a large opening, a small crack in the caulking around your windows, a bad weather strip on your doors and other possible areas of air leakage, like your crawl space and recessed lights.
 The size of all the cracks and leaks in the average house will add up to about the size of a basketball.
 And that’s a lot of good air leaking out!

 Ceiling fans can go a long way to keeping your home cool.
 Ceiling fans help circulate the air which keeps the air from stratifying.
 What that means is that it keeps the cool air from settling in on the floor and the warm air up by the ceiling.
 By circulating the air, the temperature will remain constant, keep you cooler, and will prevent your A/C from running as much.
 If you have high ceilings in some rooms and an open loft area, ceiling fans will help these areas from getting too warm and you’ll find them much more comfortable.